AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

   1. The number of non-identity sites (known as __operator spreading__)
   2. The number of different contributions  (or __operator entanglement__)

 Operator spreading is closely analogous to the spreading of chaotic fronts that we saw in CAs.
-The resemblance clearer if we introduce an ensemble of unitary circuits, where the gate parameters are chosen iid from a certain distribution (a popular choice is the uniform distribution over the unitary matrices).
+The resemblance becomes clearer if we introduce an ensemble of unitary circuits, where the gate parameters are chosen iid from a certain distribution (a popular choice is the uniform distribution over the unitary matrices).
 The coefficients $\mathcal{C}\_{\mu_{1:N}}$ that appear in the expansion of $Z_n(t)$ then inherit this randomness.
 In particular, their signs can fluctuate, meaning that a correlation function such as $\langle Z_n(t)Z_m(0) \rangle$ will tend to average to zero.
 This is akin to the way that averaging over different rules led to a completely random state of a CA.

 One can still see some interesting dynamics, however, if one considers a quantity that is insensitive to these sign fluctuations.